Transperineal MRI-US fusion targeted prostate biopsy

 This procedure uses ultrasound and MRI scans to accurately take a biopsy sample from the prostate gland, which can then be checked for cancer and cancer staging.

-Who is suitable for a Transperineal MRI fusion targeted prostate biopsy?
+Who can have a Transperineal MRI fusion targeted prostate biopsy?

 The procedure is most commonly carried out on men with suspected prostate cancer, often following a raised PSA result.
 It can also be a useful and accurate test to find out if cancerous cells have changed, if there is a pre-existing cancer.